osg-htc/osg-htc.github.io/_organization/osdf/example_data_origin.md

   </figure>
 </div>

 The individual storage chassis include 102 20TB enterprise quality HDDs.
-These are extra long chassis that require special racks to accommodate them. **Updated quote**: 102 x 20TB drives for $50,000 for each storage system.
+These are extra long chassis that require special racks to accommodate them.

 We have recent quotes for one of these from multiple vendors at $50k.
 We connect them up to the network via 2 headnodes.
 Each headnode is connected to the disk array via 2x12Gbps special connectors.
 Each storage node thus theoretically can bring 4x12=48Gbps to the headnodes combined, and we connect each head node at 25Gbps to the top of the rack switch.
 Each disk array thus has 48Gbps theoretical capacity to the K8S node on the top-of-rack (TOR) switch.